gitbls/RPiVNCHowTo/README.md

 ### Display Manager Configuration

-The most popular Display Manager is lightdm, and lightdm is installed by default on Raspbian Full.
+The most popular Display Manager is lightdm, and lightdm is installed by default on RasPiOS Full.
 I've documented xdm as well.
 In either case, the Display Manager must have XDMCP enabled, so that VNC can create the desktop.

 #### Lightdm Configuration